 Elder financial abuse is a growing trend in the financial serviced industry due to the aging baby boomer population.
 It is estimated that by 2030, baby boomers will control nearly $26 trillion in assets, which inherently creates opportunity for misconduct.
 The federal government and states have enacted enhanced legislation to address this issue but there is still a lot of work to be done.

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.
 Part of the suitability analysis requires that the trades are quantitatively suitable, meaning that the broker cannot execute excessive trades or engage in churning.

-The Wolper Law Firm is interested in speaking with clients of Ronald Blascyzk as part of its investigation.
+The Wolper Law Firm, P.A. is interested in speaking with clients of Ronald Blascyzk as part of its investigation.
 We can be reached at 800.931.8452 or by email at firstname.lastname@example.org.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.